huyngo1216/Budget-Split/README.md

 ## Splitting Expenses

 This application enables you to split expenses with your roommate(s).
 Using [Plaid](https://plaid.com/) to retrieve expenses, the user supplies the number of days to go back for a list of expenses, ordered by date.
-The server is a simple Express Node.js application and the client is written in React.
+The server is a simple Express Node.js application and the client is written in React - all packages are managed via npm.

 ## Building